-During the 1980's when travel in Peru was very dangerous Ecuador became one of the foremost South American destinations for adventure travellers and numerous treks, rafting trips and volcano ascents became popular.
-However, with improvements in security in Peru and a slight deterioration in Ecuador, the country should no longer be considered a 'safer' option than Peru.
+In the 1990's when travel in many parts of South America was dangerous Ecuador became one of the foremost South American destinations for adventure travellers and numerous treks, rafting trips and volcano ascents became popular.
+However, with improvements in security in Colombia, Bolivia and Peru and a slight deterioration in Ecuador, the country should no longer be considered a 'safer' option.
 The best base for all the activities described here is in or near the capital city of Quito.
 From here most walks and treks can be reached in a short drive or bus journey and you can fly directly to the Galapagos islands.

 The Avenue of the Volcanoes

 The capital city Quito and many of Ecuador's other cities lie in a long Andean valley between two chains of volcanoes known as the 'Avenue of the Volcanoes'.
 There are some very good highland treks here and the volcanoes are easy or interesting ascents.

 Rooftops and the Plaza San Francisco in Quito